French Drain -

 - Moisture in your home

-If the humidity level in your basement is high and the environment is even more humid after days of rain or snow melt.
+If the humidity level in your basement is high and the environment is even more humid after days of rain or snow melting.

 - Smells and suspicious stains